robtweed/mg-showcase/INSTALL.md

 - replace the mapped host directory (*~/yottadb-vol*) with any other folder you want to use
 - replace *mg-showcase* appropriately if you built it with a different name

+- you may see the following warning when starting up the container:

+        # WARNING Memory overcommit must be enabled!
+Without it, a background save or
+        replication may fail under low memory condition.
+Being disabled, it can also cause failures without low memory condition, see https://github.com/jemalloc/jemalloc/issues/1328.
+To fix this issue add
+        'vm.overcommit_memory = 1' to /etc/sysctl.conf and then reboot or run the
+        command 'sysctl vm.overcommit_memory=1' for this to take effect.

+  This relates to the Redis installation.
+As we have only included Redis for the purposes of performance comparisons, it can be safely ignored.
+Note that the suggested fix needs to be applied to the host system and not the Docker Container.

 ### Data Persistence

 When you map a host volume as shown above when starting the Container, YottaDB will automatically use that host volume for the location of its database files.
 As a result, each time you stop and restart the container, any information stored in the YottaDB database will be retained, provided, of course, you map the same host volume each time.